Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Why Career Exploration Matters in High School

 Even more importantly, exploring different possibilities helps students avoid choosing a college major based purely on assumptions.
-Thoughtful early career guidance allows students to make more informed choices when the time comes.
+Thoughtful early career guidance allows students to make more informed choices when the time comes, especially when thinking through decisions like those outlines in How To Choose the Right Major.

 Pay Attention to What Naturally Interests You

-A student who spends hours building things or coding might begin looking into engineering or computer science.
-These early observations can help students imagine different high school career paths without needing to commit to one specific direction.
+These early observations help students imagine possible paths without needing to commit.
 Curiosity is often the starting point for meaningful early career guidance.

 Try Activities That Expose You to Different Fields

 A student interested in medicine might volunteer at a hospital.
-Someone curious about business might join an entrepreneurship club or start a small project.
-A student who enjoys writing might contribute to the school newspaper or launch a blog.
-Each experience provides valuable insight into potential high school career paths and helps students better understand what they enjoy and what they do not.
+Someone curious about business might start a small project.
+A student who enjoys writing might contribute to a publication.

 Talk to People in Different Careers